NanoWorkspace/template/readme.md

 ### 2. Prepare project

-1. Go to your folder project and run `npm i`
+1. Go to your folder project and run `npm i`.
-2. Make a `.env` file and place your token inside like this: `TOKEN=Your_Discord_App_Token`
+2. Make a `.env` file and place your token inside like this: `TOKEN=Your_Discord_App_Token`.
+3. Open `nano.config.json` as Nano Config using `nano.config.schema.json` from your IDE.
-3. Ajuste properties of `"bot"` entry in `package.json`
+4. Adjust properties in `nano.config.json`.
-4. Create and link your own GitHub repository.
+5. Create and link your own GitHub repository.

 ### 3. Code your bot in TypeScript